 Create a twist on the pub-crawl for an ice-cream crawl.
 Anyone?

 I know someone who has ice-cream Sundaes for dinner at least a few times in the summer.
 You should, too!

 So go ahead, enjoy a cone, or a sundae, or a frappe, or an afogatto if you can get one at a trendy ice-cream shop while you’re on staycation.

 Related: Love sweet finishes?
 Discover the best desserts in the world.

 If you’re a lover of flowers and things in bloom, plan a trip to the nearest botanical garden.

 If offered, you might buy a few new plant varieties for your garden as a follow-up project you can do together.
-Working on shared goals at home can help couples remain close.
+Working on shared goals at home and learning a new skill can help couples remain close.

 13. Visit a Local Museum

-This could be an art museum or artisan gallery, or a museum about transportation, natural history, or some other angle.
+This could be an art museum, an artisan gallery, or a museum about transportation, natural history, or some other angle.

 Don’t worry, they’re not all stodgy!